Weetabixx/Compositional-Sentiment-Classification/ReadMe.txt

 if there is an error: NLTK was unable to find stanford...
 	then the export enviroment variables should be added to the .bashrc file

+the instructions for these instalations were taken from stackoverflow, for more details see https://stackoverflow.com/questions/13883277/stanford-parser-and-nltk from the second answer as the first does no longer work